redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 ![Linux list contents](linux-list-contents.png)

 When listed, directories are printed alongside files.
-Directory do not have a file extension; files do.
+Directories do not have file extensions; files do.
 Terminal also prints files in a different color than directories.

 You can also use `ls` to list the contents of other directories outside your present working directory.
 If the directory is nested beneath the present working directory, simply add the relative path of the directory after `ls`.
 This is called "passing an argument" to the command.